TECHNICAL WRITING CERTIFICATION COURSE

 You will learn the only way to write about a complex subject is to understand it thoroughly.
 To do that, you must conduct adequate research,

 Methods of Research.
 You will learn researchers frequently distinguish between primary and secondary research, depending on the types of sources consulted and the method of gathering information.
-Primary research refers to gathering raw data compiled from interviews, direct observation, surveys, experiments, questionnaires, and audio and video recordings.
-Secondary research refers to gathering analyzed information, assessed, evaluated, compiled, or otherwise organized into an accessible form.
+Primary research involves gathering raw data from interviews, direct observation, surveys, experiments, questionnaires, and audio and video recordings.
+Secondary research refers to gathering analyzed information, assessing, evaluating, compiling, or organizing it into an accessible form.
 You will learn to use the methods most appropriate to your needs, recognizing that some projects will require several types of research and that collaborative projects may require those research tasks to be distributed among team members.

-You should consider all sources of information when you begin your research and use the most appropriate and useful information.
-The amount of research you will need to do depends on the scope of your project.
+When you begin your research, you should consider all sources of information and use the most appropriate and useful information.
+The amount of research you will need depends on your project’s scope.